Britain's LSE seals $27 billion Refinitiv deal to create data giant

 “This transaction is a defining moment for LSE in terms of its strategic importance,” the exchange’s chairman Don Robert said in a statement.

-The deal comes ten months after a Blackstone-led (BX.N) consortium completed a leveraged buyout of Refinitiv from Thomson Reuters (TRI.TO) and marks a rapid turnaround for the U.S. private equity group which is set to double the value of its investment, a person familiar with the deal said.
+The deal comes ten months after a Blackstone-led consortium completed a leveraged buyout of Refinitiv from Thomson Reuters and marks a rapid turnaround for the U.S. private equity group which is set to double the value of its investment, a person familiar with the deal said.

 As part of the deal, which was initially announced last week, Refinitiv shareholders will ultimately hold around a 37% stake in LSE but less than 30% of the total voting rights.